 Maria is currently working in the European public administration, after following developments in the area of civil liberties and home affairs within the European Parliament for the EPP Group, working on EU policy-making on issues such as migration, asylum and visas, data protection, PNR, anti-terrorism, EU internal security strategy.
 Her previous position was also in the European Parliament, and involved assisting Romania’s official EPP delegation by accommodating parliamentarians’ activities and events, conducting briefings and background analysis, as well as negotiating common positions with other political groups and national delegations.

-In addition to her native Romanian, Maria is a fluent English speaker and has advanced knowledge of Italian, and French and is fluent in Spanish.
+In addition to her native Romanian, Maria is a fluent speaker of English and Spanish, and has advanced knowledge of Italian and French.
 She holds a PhD in History (2014, thesis Representations of Romania in the European institutional setting) from the University of Bucharest, and holds an MA in History (2008) from the same university.
 She also holds a BA in Political Science from the National School of Political and Administrative Sciences, Bucharest (2004).

 Status: Maria-Antoaneta Neag is currently available for speaking engagements and event participation.

 All previous Balkanalysis.com Articles, Interviews and Briefings by Maria-Antoaneta Neag

 EU-Turkey EU-Turkey Dialogue Reboots amid Migrant Crisis (October 7, 2015)

 Croatia’s EU Accession and some Effects on Regional States (January 28, 2012)